 1:02pm: “Iceland has a population of about 340,000 people.
 Two-thirds of the people live in Reykjavik.”

 Hmm, so the country of Iceland has a population that is about a third of the population of Seattle.
 Interesting.

 1:23pm: “There are estimated to be 500,000-800,000 free-roaming sheep in Iceland.
 People think they are cute but I only see food when I look at them.”

 I wish everyone was as blunt and honest as our tour guide.

 I can’t find a user-friendly plain English name for Langjökull but in Icelandic, it means “long glacier,” so that’s what I’m going with.
 Once we finally arrived on, yes on, Long Glacier, I was starving and ready to get out of the superjeep.
-Our guide told us that when pregnant woman no longer want to be pregnant, they drive on this road to jostle the baby out of the womb.
-How very viking of them, I thought.
+Our guide told us that when a pregnant woman no longer wants to be pregnant, they drive on this road to jostle the baby out of the womb.
+How very Viking of them, I thought.

 Let me first state that standing in front of (and on) Perito Moreno Glacier was one of the highlights of my life.
 The striking blue color of the ice is a feast for the eyes, so I was a bit let down by Long Glacier.
 It was white and “dirty.”